botbreeder/mudbasic/README.md

 Of course, their arity is different: `a cat` has an arity of 0, and `the name of # is #` has an arity of 2.
 But apart from that, they're both narratives, so they should be treated the same.

-MudBASIC is an architecture where every component is also an entity.
+In MudBASIC's architecture, every component is also an entity.
 It may sound weird, but `20 = the name of 10 is "Jackie"` is not only a component attached to `10 = a cat`.
 It is also an instance of the narrative `the name of # is #` and as such, an entity, which can have components attached to it.

 Components are entities.
 Components can have components.